 What a stark contrast!

-In the last few years alone, I’ve personally booked hundreds of thousands of dollars in new business all by figuring out how to send cold emails that convert strangers into clients.
+In the last few years alone, I’ve personally booked hundreds of thousands of dollars in new business all by figuring out how to send good cold emails that convert strangers into clients.

 So today, I want to share a few pro-level tricks I’ve learned along the way for sending cold emails that actually convert.